inx-nishits/inheritX-web/CHATBOT_IMPLEMENTATION.md

 ✅ Production-ready code
 ✅ Comprehensive documentation

-The chatbot is now live and ready to engage visitors on the InheritX website!
+The chatbot is now live and ready to engage visitors on the Inheritx website!

 ---